michael-collins/feeling-responsive/collections/_assignments/animating-with-drivers.md

 ## Instructions

 1. Watch the tutorials for setting up drivers in Blender.
-2. Create a sci-fi door using drivers to automate animation for the door opening and closing.
+2. Create a sci-fi door using drivers to automate animation for the door **opening and closing**.
 Add keyframe animation to a switch or object that triggers the door animation, built with drivers.
 3. To create a "playblast" animation, you can capture the animation directly from the viewport.
 To create a video of the viewport's animation, save the `.blend` file and set the render settings output folder to the project folder.
 Under **File Format**, choose **FFMpeg Video**, change the encoding format to **MPEG-4**.
 4. Choose **View** ⟶ **Viewport Render Animation** to create the animation file.
 Check that the animation file was created.
 5. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-creatures.zip.**